Balvarezpandozi/SDI-Chrome-Extension-and-C-Sharp-Program/README.md

 - When the API is on, when a GET request is sent to the API get-selector, it will present an input to type in a name, then return the name via the API.

 - Bonus: make the same code work in Firefox and Chrome

+#### Instructions: for Chrome Installation
+- Once this code is downloaded to your local computer, open up google chrome.
+- Enter the following on a new tab url: chrome://extensions
+- Enable developer mode by toggling button "Developer Mode"
+- Click the Load unpacked button and select the extension directory.

 ### Project 2: C# Application
 Specifications: